sdcst11/cst11-html-02/README.md

 What is the main difference between a div and a span tag?
 ```

+ # Inline vs Blocks
+ <span> is considered an *inline* tag, which means that it preserves the line spacing.
+This means that if the tag appears  in the middle of the line, then the container tag contents will still be in the middle of the line.
+A <div> tag is a block tag, which means that the content will be pulled out of the line, almost as though it was a paragraph.
+Later on, we will see that we can actually make blocks into *inline blocks*, which means that the blocks can appear side by side, rather than vertically, like paragraphs.

 # Inline Styles
+Styles are a huge part of modern webpage development.
+A style can be applied in many ways, but we will look at the simplest way first.
 A style can be added to any html tag with an attribute:
 ```
 <div style="color: red; text-decoration: underline;" >This is red and underlined</div>